 Health benefits are a critical part of the Ontario Disability Support Program.
-Appropriate access to and funding for health benefits is crucial to make sure that ODSP recipients have access to necessary health-related items like medications, diabetic supplies, wheelchairs, and dentures.
-The ODSP needs to approach its discretion broadly to ensure that individuals on the program get the health services they need.
+Appropriate access to and funding for these benefits is crucial to make sure that ODSP recipients get the health-related items they need, like medications, diabetic supplies, wheelchairs, and dentures.